vishalsunder/vishalsunder.github.io/_pages/projects.md

 __Introduction:__ Mason’s Gain Formula is a method for finding transfer function of a linear signal flow graph.

-* Developed a robust algorithm to implement Mason’s Gain Formula for finding the transfer function of a linear signal flow graph.
+* Developed a robust algorithm to implement Mason’s Gain Formula.
 * Implemented the algorithm in C++ and developed a package for the same.
 * This project was funded by the Design and Innovation Hub (DIH), IIT-BHU.